Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Theory and methods

 \subsection{Method to generate the dataset}

-We use our own semi numerical simulation \citep{visbal12, fialkov14b} to predict the 21-cm signal for each possible model.
+We use our own semi numerical simulation code \citep{visbal12, fialkov14b}, which we have named 21cmSPACE (21-cm Semi-numerical Predictions Across Cosmological Epochs), to predict the 21-cm signal for each possible model.
 The simulation generates realizations of the universe in a large cosmological volume ($384^3$ comoving Mpc$^3$) with a resolution of 3 comoving Mpc over a wide range of redshifts (6 to 50).
 The simulation follows the hierarchical structure formation and the evolution of the Ly$\alpha$, X-ray, Lyman-Werner (LW), and ionizing ultra-violet radiation.
 The extended Press-Schechter formalism is used to compute the star formation rate in each cell at each redshift \citep{barkana04}.
 The 21-cm brightness temperature cubes are output by the simulation and we use them to calculate the 21-cm power spectrum at each redshift.
 While this semi-numerical simulation was inspired by \textsc{21cmFAST} \citep{mesinger11}, it is an entirely independent implementation with various differences such as more accurate X-ray heating (including the effect of local reionization on the X-ray absorption) and Ly$\alpha$ fluctuations (including the effect of multiple scattering and Ly$\alpha$ heating).
 Inhomogeneous processes such as the streaming velocity, LW feedback, and photo-heating feedback are also included in the code.
 We created a mock 21-cm signal using the code for a large number of astrophysical models and calculated the 21-cm power spectrum for each parameter combination.
 Considering first standard astrophysical models (without an excess radio background), we generated the 21-cm power spectrum for 3195 models that cover a wide range of possible values of the seven astrophysical parameters.
-The ranges of the parameters were $f_* = 0.0001 - 0.50$, $V_C = 4.2 - 100$ km s$^{-1}$, $f_X = 0.0001 - 1000$, $\alpha = 1.0 - 1.5$, $E_{\rm{min}} = 0.1 - 3.0 $ keV, $\tau = 0.01 - 0.12$, and $R_{\rm{mfp}} = 10.0 - 70.0$ Mpc.
-As explained above, our analysis involved two more datasets (3195 models each) of 21-cm power spectra, with either full SKA noise or SKA thermal noise only, in order to analyze a more realistic situation.
-In order to investigate the two scenarios of the excess radio background (where the number of free parameters is increased by one), we use two new datasets of models: 10158 models with the galactic radio background and 5077 models with the external radio background.
+The ranges of the parameters were $f_{\star} = 0.0001 - 0.50$, $V_C = 4.2 - 100$ km s$^{-1}$, $f_X = 0.0001 - 1000$, $\alpha = 1.0 - 1.5$, $E_{\rm{min}} = 0.1 - 3.0 $ keV, $\tau = 0.01 - 0.12$, and $R_{\rm{mfp}} = 10.0 - 70.0$ Mpc.
+The sampling of different parameters is done using randomly-selected values over these wide ranges in the seven-parameter space.